MiraGeoscience/geoh5py/docs/content/geoh5_format/hierarchy.rst

    itself.
 -  Name : (string)
 -  ID : (string, UUID of this entity)
--  Visible : (optional, char, 0 or (default) 1) will be visible in the 3D camera (checked in the object tree)
+-  Visible : (optional, char, 1 or (default) 0) will be visible in the 3D camera (checked in the object tree).
+Only one Data entity per parent Object can be visible at a time.
 -  Allow delete : (optional, char, 0 or (default) 1) user interface will
    allow deletion
 -  Allow rename : (optional, char, 0 or (default) 1) user interface will